src-d/blog/content/post/id2vec.md

 * "boy" is to "king" as "girl" is to "queen".
 However, replacing "boy" with "man" and "girl" with "woman" does not prove this association.
-I explain it with the fact that "man" is a typical acronym from "manual" and lost it's specificity.
+I explain it with the fact that "man" is a typical acronym from "manual" and lost its specificity.

 * "bug" - "test" + "expect" = "suppress".
 Pretty much what we all do with `try: ... except: pass`.